 Adherence to building code requirements is a must when it comes to ensuring secure deck railings.
 Our safety comes first, which is why there are regulations in place in various communities across the United States to test construction adequacy.
-Deck railings are monitored by the International Residential Code (IRC), for decks attached to single-family homes, and the International Building Code (IBC), for commercial decks attached to multi-family buildings.
+In most communities, deck railing requirements are governed by the International Residential Code (IRC), for decks attached to single-family homes, and the International Building Code (IBC), for commercial decks attached to multi-family buildings.

 Decks higher than 30 inches above grade must have a guardrail.
 The IRC requires that guardrails for single-family detached homes be at least 36 inches high, measured from the top of the rail to the surface of the deck.
 Commercial decks, regulated by the IBC, require that guardrails be 42 inches in height.
 In either case, you're allowed to build taller guardrails as long as they adhere to all other requirements specified in the code.

 Minimum Baluster Spacing